teddy-b/react-training-movies-database/README.md

-# react-training-movies-database
+# Movies Database application
-Movies Database application
+A single page application, which allows users to search the Movies database.